SysProgHunters/SIS2/README.md

 ## Run

-Run it using command below.
+Run it using the command below.

 ```
 $ ./cpumonitor